juicedata/juicefs-csi-driver/docs/en/examples/static-provisioning.md

 ## Prerequisite

+To create the CSI Driver `Secret` in Kubernetes, the required fields for the community edition and the cloud service edition are different, as follows:

+### Community edition

-Create secrets for CSI driver in Kubernetes (take Amazon S3 as an example):
+Take Amazon S3 as an example:

 ```sh
 kubectl -n default create secret generic juicefs-secret \